symergion/symergion/README.md

 ##### `checkpoints`
 Is a list of SLMs checkpoints to be used.
+Note: as a coding model use base model.

 ###### `name_or_path`
 Is the particular model checkpoint path within the models directory.